robburger/terraform-pr-commenter/README.md

 | `EXPAND_SUMMARY_DETAILS` | _optional_  | Default: `true`.
 This controls whether the comment output is collapsed or not.                                                                            |
 | `HIGHLIGHT_CHANGES`      | _optional_  | Default: `true`.
 This switches `~` to `!` in `plan` diffs to highlight Terraform changes in orange.
 Set to `false` to disable.                            |

-Both of these environment variables can be set at `job` or `step` level.
+All of these environment variables can be set at `job` or `step` level.
 For example, you could collapse all outputs but expand on a `plan`:

 ```yaml
 jobs: